 Put simply, skin sensitivity is a measure of how your skin responds to potential irritation, and some people’s skin is more sensitivethan others.

 It’s the same for your scalp.
-Many people experience sensitive scalp, so the skin is easily irritated whether it’s by chemicals in hairdyes or styling products or even small, everyday behaviours like having the water in your shower too hot.
+Many people experience sensitive scalp, so the skin is easily irritated whether it’s by chemicals in hair dyes or styling products or even small, everyday behaviors like having the water in your shower too hot.

 What does a sensitive scalp feel like?

 If you have a sensitive scalp, you’re likely to experience irritation when your skin comes into contact with certain substances.